dvtirol/serles-acme/docs/index.rst

 Backends
 --------

-The software ships with one predefined backend, but it is easy to write others.
+The software ships with a few predefined backends, but it is easy to write others.
 If you do, please send patches!

 A backend is simply a class (no inheritance required) and has the following methods: